haoweydu/2020-5ai-team6-Du/docs/software_project_management_plan.md

 # STARTUP PLAN
 ## Team Organization
 Project Manager: Du Haowei
 Developers: Du Haowei, Gilt Andres, Sansone Robert.

+Du Haowei: Website pages.
+Gilt Andres: Arduino code.
+Sansone Robert: Databases.

-## Team Organization
+## Project Communications
 We discuss the status of the project every week before resuming our tasks.

 ## Technical Process
 During the week we work three hours on the documentation and two hours on the project.
+Every member of the team work on different tasks.

 ## Tools
 1. Arduino (Fishino Mega) and Arduino IDE.